Ip Man: The Final Fight: Production

 Anthony Wong said in an email interview with Singapore's The New Paper that he was drunk when director Herman Yau called him and asked him if he would like to portray Ip Man in his movie, and he replied "yes".
 Although he regretted his decision later, he eventually agreed after reading the script.
 To prepare for his role, Wong went on a diet and started practising Wing Chun on a wooden dummy given to him by producer Checkley Sin.

 Ip Man's elder son, Ip Chun, who played Leung Bik in Herman Yau's previous Ip Man film, The Legend Is Born – Ip Man (2010), makes a cameo appearance in Ip Man: The Final Fight as the shop owner who lets Ip Man use the phone in his shop.
 Kevin Cheng, who played the titular role from the 2013 television series Ip Man, made a guest appearance as young Ip Man.

 The story of Ip Man: The Final Fight was written by Checkley Sin (one of the film's producers), who is a student of Ip Chun.

 Checkley Sin invested over HK$100 million for the construction of the Xiqiao DreamWorks film studio in Mount Xiqiao, Foshan, Guangdong, recreating sets that imitate colonial Hong Kong of the early 1950s.
 Principal photography took place in August 2012 at the studio.
 Anita Yuen remarked that she felt like she had travelled back in time after entering the studio.

 Release

 Ip Man: The Final Fight was the opening film at the 37th Hong Kong International Film Festival on 17 March 2013.
 It was released in mainland China on 22 March 2013, and in Hong Kong theatres on 28 March.
 Ip Man: The Final Fight was chosen for the 2013 San Diego Asian Film Festival.

 Reception

 The review aggregator website Rotten Tomatoes reported that 67% of critics have given the film a positive review based on 18 reviews, with an average rating of 5.64/10.
 At Metacritic, the film has a weighted average score of 55 out of 100 based on 10 critics, indicating "mixed or average reviews".

 Deborah Young of The Hollywood Reporter wrote:

 Yvonne Teh of South China Morning Post wrote:

 Hong Kong film director Patrick Kong commented in Headline Daily:

-Hong Kong film critic Sek Kei said:
+Hong Kong film critic Sek Kei, writing for Ming Pao, said: